Q-400: What is the warranty on your burr bits?

 Q-2005: I have a Forney C-5BT welder manufactured in 1961 with a blown capacitor.
 There are no marks on the capacitor.
 Can you help me identify a replacement?

-Forney no longer carries this capacitor, however they are still available in the market.
-The part you need, in order to operate the machine safely, is a 20 MFD 370 volt oil filled capacitor.
+We no longer carries this capacitor, however they are still available in the market.
+The part you need, in order to operate the machine safely, is a 20 MFD 370 Volt Oil Filled capacitor.
 Two sources are:

 Q-2006: I have a Forney welder Model C5 and need a plug-in connector to replace my welding cables.
 Can you help direct me where to find them?

-Q-2007: Where can I find cables for a Forney C-3 welder
+Q-2007: Where can I find cables for a Forney C-3 welder?

 Q-2008: Where can I find 3/8" carbon rods for a 1961 Forney arc torch?

-Our last source for those 'Double Eagle' carbons was the Marble Company at 800-759-5905.
+Our last source for those 'Double Eagle' carbon rods was the Marble Company, 800-759-5905.

 Q-2009: Where can I find parts for a Forney AT-100 welder?

 The only parts available from Forney on this discontinued welder would be serviceable replacement leads.
 For other parts, we would suggest contacting the original vendor, L.B.L.
 Inc., in the Chicago area, 708-579-5893.